ceurasia/hello-world/README.md

 Starting steps

 Hello there!
-ceurasia is online. getting to learn smartf stuff.
+ceurasia is online. getting to learn smart stuff.